 I am also keen to enhance diversity at a crop level – both over time by diversifying the rotation and in space through practices such as undersowing and intercropping / companion cropping.

 We have been undersowing since the farm became organic – usually when crops are about 8 -10 cm at tillering (early May).
 We follow the harrow with a Techneat air seeder, followed by the rolls.

-Carlin peas (see below) marketed as ‘black badger’ are a pea traditionally eaten on Bonfire night in Lancashire.
+Carlin peas (see below) are grown for Hodmedods (supplier of UK grown seeds, grains and pulses) and marketed as ‘Black Badgers’, a pea traditionally eaten on bonfire night around the UK.
 They have a lot of biomass and often end up on the floor, affecting yield and quality, so I was interested in it as a cereal to provide some scaffolding.

 We have been involved in a DIVERSify / Innovative Farmers Field Lab, where we did an intercrop trial with different seed rates of triticale (0%, 5%, 10%, 20% and 30%RD) in full rate carlin peas (240kg/ha) in 1 ha strips across the field to see what the impact would be on lodging.
 Visual assessment at harvest suggested that 20% and 30% were doing the best job at holding the crop off the floor (although the thistles were also helping in the 0%!) and the 30% was definitely the easiest to harvest.
 However, analysis of the yield showed no significant difference between the treatments.
 This was a low lodging year and there was not a large amount of loss in any of the treatments.
 If we were to do it again, I think I would go for the higher rates.
 You can see more about these trials in this video.